-Quizzes will be given through polling immediately at the beginning of the class period as noted in the schedule and will be exactly 10 minutes long.
-They will cover a review of the lecture material and readings since the last quiz or exam.
+Quizzes will be given through polling either immediately at the beginning of the class period or online due the evening before class.
+In class quizzes will be exactly 10 minutes long.
+Quizzes will cover a review of the lecture material and readings since the last quiz or exam.
 Quizzes will typically be a few multiple choice or short answer questions over the previous weeks' material.
-They typically contain 11-12 points but are worth 10 points.
+They may contain 11-12 points possible but are nonetheless worth 10 points.

-Quizzes cannot be made up for any absence, even excused.
+In-class quizzes cannot be made up for any absence, even excused.
 If a student is late to class and misses the quiz, it cannot be made up.
 However, in the case of a previously arranged and/or documented excused absence, the points for the quiz may be fulfilled with another activity, such as viewing a neuroscience seminar and submitting a report (up to two, maximum).
 Ask your instructor for further details.